abn-illia-lebid/abn-meetup/README.md

 Before you start to test anything, you should understand what is expected from your application.
 As you gather all your requirements, keep track of their testing status using a traceability matrix.

-More often than not, if you find a bug, it means you missed some requirement in the initial stage of planning.
+More often than not, if you find a bug, it means you missed some requirement in the initial stage of the planning.
 So each time you find a bug, check the traceability matrix and update it accordingly.

 Another advantage of a traceability matrix is that even clients or stakeholders without technical knowledge will be able to understand it.